ImAbdullahJan/kickback-checkin/README.md

 These two functions can easily be modified to add further checks such as checking existing RSVP database to verify first if the attendee is walk-in or actually RSVP'ed before!

-# Challenges Resolved

-I have tackled challenge 1 and challenge 2 listed in the bounty description.

 # Demo Video
 https://www.youtube.com/watch?v=mbaXlCab3tY&feature=youtu.be